Tag: writing

 • Things I like about small town living

 It’s quiet, it’s slow, it’s always very personal.
-As I have never been one to seek attention or want to be shouted at as I enter a room, it suites me well in a lot of ways.
+As I have never been one to seek attention or want to be shouted at as I enter a room, it suits me well in a lot of ways.
 That said, there is little opportunity here.
 The advent of the internet is surely a great help in…

 • Keeping Tradition Alive